cullenwatson/community-detection/README.md

 <h3>How to Run the Project</h3>
 After cloning the repo and installing boost libraries, create the CMake project with the provided CMakeLists.txt.
 <br><br>
-The program takes one program argument, which is the path of the input .graphml file. <br>It will then output the corresponding processed .graphml file in the results folder as results.graphml
+The program takes one program argument, which is the path of the input .graphml file.
+By default, use "../data/football.graphml" <br>It will then output the corresponding processed .graphml file in the results folder as results.graphml

 <h3>Algorithm Overview</h3>